NixOS/nix.dev/CONTRIBUTING.md

 ## Building the reference manuals

-By default nix.dev builds without the various versions of the Nix reference manual, as that takes quite a while due to how it's currently implemented.
+By default, nix.dev builds without the various versions of the Nix reference manual, as that takes quite a while due to how it's currently implemented.
 To enable building the manuals:

 ```shell-session